-- BIMCV PadChest dataset: Valencia Region Image Bank (BIMCV) that combines medical images data from the PadChest-pneumonia dataset with future datasets based on COVID-19 pathology to provide the open scientific community with data of clinical-scientific value that helps early detection of COVID-19.
-Dataset available through the collaboration of TransBioNet and the INB/ELIXIR-ES Coordination Node hosted at the BSC.
+- BIMCV COVID-19 dataset: The Valencia Region Image data Bank (BIMCV) offer medical images data from the RX and CT scans based on COVID-19 pathology to provide the open scientific community with data of clinical-scientific value that helps early detection of COVID-19.
+The Dataset will be available through the collaboration of TransBioNet and the INB/ELIXIR-ES Coordination Node hosted at the BSC.

 - BioExcel-CV19: a platform designed to provide web-access to atomistic-MD trajectories for macromolecules involved in the COVID-19 disease.
 The project is part of the open access initiatives promoted by the world-wide scientific community to share information about COVID-19 research.
 BioExcel-CV19 web server interface presents the resulting trajectories, with a set of quality control analyses and system information.
 All data produced by the project is available to download from an associated programmatic access API.
 Resource developed as part of the BioExcel CoE by the Molecular Modeling and Bioinformatics Unit led by Modesto Orozco at IRB Barcelona and the INB/ELIXIR-ES Computational node led by Josep Lluís Gelpí at BSC.